 You don’t simply walk out of a residential program with the idea that you will never face temptation again.
 You also don’t think that relapse is a total impossibility for you.
 In the first year of recovery, relapse is a strong possibility unless you learn how to recognize the signs of a coming dangerous moment and know what to do to help get you through the cravings.

 At Santé Center for Healing, we help you take time to learn the signs of relapse and develop a toolkit of relapse prevention techniques.
-This will help strengthen your efforts and keep you moving forward.
-To find out how, call us at 866.238.3154.
+Our services for relapse prevention in Texas set clients up for a long-lasting recovery.
+To discover relapse prevention techniques and how to incorporate them into your life, call us today at 866.238.3154.

 Ask several people what relapse means to them, and you will get several answers.
 Some people think simply craving their old substance is a sign of impending doom, while others may think one drink is a minor slip, and they can still feel they are on a successful path.

 It is important to know what you consider a relapse before you can prevent its occurrence.
-It’s also crucial to understand that a relapse doesn’t mean that there’s no hope for you to successfully recover.
+It’s also crucial to understand that a relapse doesn’t mean there’s no hope for you to recover successfully.

-Relapse prevention techniques are designed to help you recognize what triggers you, and then they help you avoid those triggers altogether, if possible.
-However, not all triggers can be avoided, and that is where it is important to have as many substance abuse treatment prevention and support techniques to fall back on as possible.
-In fact, a relapse prevention plan will help you deal with triggers that are always going to be around.
+Relapse prevention techniques help identify and avoid triggers.
+However, not all triggers can be avoided, so it is important to have as many relapse prevention and support techniques to fall back on as possible.
+A relapse prevention plan will help you deal with triggers that will always be around.

 Perhaps your triggers are difficult emotions like anger, loneliness, or sadness.
 Such emotions are extremely powerful triggers for addiction behavior.
 Again, knowing where the triggers reside allows you to learn to manage the emotions behind them.